Above: The Dave’s Burger #1; Photographer: Duane Tinkey

 By Wini Moranville

-Though my initial visit fell on a chilly, bleak day, the longing for warmer weather made me say, “Yes, please” to the cream of asparagus soup (pictured right).
+Though my initial visit fell on a chilly, bleak day, the longing for warmer weather made me say, “Yes, please” to the cream of asparagus soup (pictured above).
 What I loved was the way subtle-but-insistent za’atar seasoning added a toasty warmth, while still letting the produce’s brightness shine through.
 The woodsy cream of mushroom soup felt equally alive.

 Who orders a burger at the Art Center?
 From now on, I’ll be eyeing it.
 The Dave’s Burger #1 (pictured left) brought an artful stack of beef, pepper-bacon, slow-roasted tomatoes, garlic-herb and cheddar cheeses and fried leeks.
 I can hardly wait to find out what Dave’s Burger #2 will bring.

 Ultimately, my dining companion and I floated out the door on a high note thanks to both the ultra-moist almond cake with burnt orange marmalade and the chocolate marquise (an insanely decadent chocolate dessert that’s denser than mousse but more elegant than a flourless chocolate cake).

 Who are these people?
 Tangerine owners Cherry Madole and Susan Madorsky have quite the culinary pedigree.
 Madole trained at New York City’s Culinary Arts Pastry and Baking Program and honed her craft in the pastry kitchen at Cafe Bouloud, among other spots.
 Madorsky has worked from Portland, Oregon, to Chevy Chase, Maryland, with stops in San Francisco (to train under famed pastry chef Jim Dodge at the Stanford Court) and Washington, D.C.’s Willard Hotel.